 Mario Motta, M.D., is a cardiologist in the Partners Health System, based in Salem Massachusetts.
 He also holds an academic appointment as Associate Professor of Medicine at Tufts Medical School.
 He is a past president of the Massachusetts Medical Society, and elected to the AMA council of Science and Public Health.

-Mario currently serves as president of the AAVSO Council.
+Mario is past president of the AAVSO Council.
 An advanced amateur astronomer, he has built several observatories, and homemade telescopes.
 He observes from a homebuilt 32 inch telescope from Gloucester , MA the "Wingaersheek Observatory".
 As a former president of the ATMOB (Amateur Telescope Makers of Boston), he initiated a collaboration between public schools and the ATMOB, with help from the former director of the AAVSO, Dr Mattei.
 The ATMOB now give over 50 star parties a year in the greater Boston area for school kids, and partner an amateur with a school district.